Last Updated on August 26, 2023 by Chuck Wilson

 Golf Cart Operation

-The manufacturer suggests operating the EZGO car at top speed because it takes about the same amount of energy (if not a little less) to go in 3rd speed than to go in the first or second speed.
-The three different speeds are obtained by passing the current from the batteries through all or part of a resistor, the entire resistor for low-speed, half the resistor for the second speed, and bypassing the resistor completely for high-speed.
-This is accomplished by using three solenoids, one for each speed.
+The speeds are controlled by the current from the batteries which passes through all or a part of a resistor.
+The whole resistor is used for low-speed, half for the second speed, and none for high-speed.
+This process is controlled by three solenoids, with one solenoid for each speed.

-The forward-reverse switch is connected to another series of solenoids that passes the current to the motor through solenoids A and B for reverse, C and D for forward.
+The forward-reverse switch is linked to another series of solenoids that control the current flow to the motor.
+In reverse, the current passes through solenoids A and B, and in forward through solenoids C and D.

-The key turned left carries current through the white wire to solenoids A and B. When solenoid A is energized a circuit is closed between Traction Motor Terminal S1 and A1.
-At the same time, solenoid B closes a circuit between Traction Motor Terminal A2 (directed through solenoids 1,2, or 3 depending on what speed is selected) and the positive terminal of the battery.
-This would be the same as bridging S1 and A1 together and putting A2 on the positive terminal on the batteries and S2 on the negative terminal.
-The cart would then move in reverse.
+When the key is turned left, the current flows through the white wire to solenoids A and B. Solenoid A energizes, creating a circuit between Traction Motor Terminal S1 and A1.
+At the same time, solenoid B closes a circuit between Traction Motor Terminal A2 (directed through the speed-selected solenoids 1, 2, or 3) and the battery’s positive terminal.
+This is like bridging S1 and A1, placing A2 on the positive terminal, and S2 on the negative terminal, causing the cart to move in reverse.

 EZGO Late 1950’s 16 Gauge 36 Volt Battery Wiring Diagram